 Based on your lifestyle, level of pain, and other factors, your doctor will help you decide if and when knee replacement is right for you.
 There are many types of artificial joints available that can be custom fitted to your knee, making knee replacements more comfortable than ever before.

-At CSOG, we perform total knee replacement and partial knee replacement.
+At Colorado Springs Orthopaedic Group, we perform total knee replacements and partial knee replacements.
 To ensure these implants are positioned properly, our total joint experts use computer-assisted surgery.
 We also use special techniques to limit the size and number of incisions required to operate, resulting in less scarring, pain, and down time.

 Total Knee Replacement

 During a total knee replacement, your surgeon will make an 8- to 10-inch incision on the side of your patella (kneecap).
 This procedure may be recommended for cases of severe arthritis in which all of the knee cartilage has completely worn away.

 Instead of replacing the entire knee, partial knee resurfacing replaces only the part of the knee damaged by arthritis.
 Once the diseased cartilage is removed from the affected compartment of your knee (either the inside or outside), an implant is placed on the ends of the thighbone (femur) and shinbone (tibia).